 If settlement negotiations are not successful, we can bring your claim to court.
 We are experienced in bringing design right claims particularly in the Intellectual Property Enterprise Court (IPEC).

 The success of a business, or a new design, will be dictated by the level of protection you secure for your brand.
 Particularly with high-quality goods, design rights permit an owner to distinguish their brand from their competitors and market their products accordingly.
-This can only be done where design right portfolios are effectively managed – we can deal with this for you.
+If you need experienced, affordable, specialists, please do get in contact with our design rights lawyers.